SOFTWARE DEVELOPMENT CONFERENCE – MONTREAL 2019

 In addition to coaching and teaching clients to optimize IT functions within business environments, he has been an Adjunct Professor at Berne University of Applied Science in Switzerland since 2007.

-Presentation: Cloud Technologies: Introduction to the cloud and the application of cloud servers and web technologies
+The Deloitte presentation will be an introduction to the cloud and application of cloud servers and web technologies.

 For more information, contact us at DawsCon@dawsoncollege.qc.ca.